 Social audio is taking the Internet by storm, and Clubhouse news is leading the way.
 Over the last six weeks, my feed on LinkedIn, Twitter, and other social platforms has been filled with people inviting me to their rooms on Clubhouse or talking about their personal experiences while in Clubhouse rooms.

 Social media is just one piece of the trending conversation.
 Traditional media coverage is all over it.
 While Clubhouse news is dominating the headlines globally, there are other topics that the media is writing about regarding social audio.
-Everything from the impact that social audio will have on social networking to Elon Musk and the drop in conversations he has had over the last few weeks.
-The media is also fascinated with the growth trajectory of Clubhouse, Twitter’s launch of Twitter Spaces, and the rumors that Facebook will be launching its social audio platform.
+Everything from social audio’s impact on social networking to Elon Musk and the drop in conversations he has had over the last few weeks.
+The media is also fascinated with the growth trajectory of Clubhouse, Twitter’s launch of Twitter Spaces, and the rumors that Facebook will launch its social audio platform.

 The below data shows a media analysis related to social audio and Clubhouse news.

 The graph below represents the top media publishers by volume.
 It’s a pretty straightforward data point.
-It means that Business Insider, NBC News, Forbes, and Medium are the top 4 media publications covering the social audio space based purely on the number of articles they are writing about.
+It means that Business Insider, NBC News, Forbes, and Medium are the top 4 media publications covering the social audio space based purely on the number of articles they write about.

 While Clubhouse news is the primary narrative driver, there are over 30+ social audio apps in the market, so we’ll start to see this shift.

 While the below graph looks similar, the data is much different.
 This represents the top publishers by resonance.
 In other words, when Hot New Hip Hop, Business Insider, NBC News, and the LA Times write about social audio, it resonates with their audience of readers.